0x4f53/classy-watch-pack/README.md

 -->

 ### Copyright notice
-All watches (including the logos and designs) in this repo are owned by their respective companies.
-Image files in this repo were made by me from scratch using [GIMP](https://github.com/GNOME/gimp), trying to imitate the original products.
+All watches (including the logos and designs) in this repo are owned by their respective companies, made by talented designers, engineers and watchmakers.
+Massive props to them.
+Image files in this repo were made by me from scratch using [GIMP](https://github.com/GNOME/gimp), trying to replicate them using geometry as much as possible, trying to imitate the original products.
 Please don't sue me, I'm too young.